 On February 26, 2021, NEPOOL requested that the FERC accept: (i) the membership of Trafigura Trading LLC (Supplier Sector); (ii) the termination of Axon Energy (Supplier Sector) and Springfield Power [Related Person to Stored Solar J&WE, LLC (AR Sector)]; and (iii) to reflect Titan Gas LLC's d/b/a as CleanSky Energy.
-Comments on this filing are due on or before February 19, 2021.
+Comments on this filing were due on or before February 19, 2021; none were filed.
+This matter is pending before the FERC.